Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Proposed Method

 \subsection{Primary introduction of ViT model}

-The ViT is a powerful deep learning model that applies the transformer architecture, originally developed for natural language processing, to computer vision tasks.
-ViT revolutionizes traditional convolutional neural networks (ConvNets) by directly processing images as sequences of patches, allowing it to capture long-range dependencies and global context effectively.

-The core idea behind ViT is to represent an image as a sequence of flattened image patches, followed by linear embeddings.
-The model then utilizes self-attention mechanisms to capture dependencies between these patches.
+ViT is a representative vanilla visual transformer model.
+It directly processes images as sequences of patches, and then utilizes self-attention mechanisms to capture long-range dependencies between these patches.
 The self-attention operation computes a weighted sum of the embeddings based on their pairwise relationships, which can be expressed as follows:

-where $Q$,$K$,$V$ are the query, key, and value matrices, respectively, representing the input embeddings. $d_k$ denotes the dimensionality of $V$, and $P$ means relative position embedding (RPB),
+where $Q$,$K$,$V$ are the query, key, and value matrices, respectively, representing the input embeddings. $d_k$ denotes the dimensionality of feature, and $P$ denotes the relative position embedding term.

-The self-attention mechanism enables the model to attend to relevant patches while processing each patch, facilitating global information exchange and improving performance.

-The ViT model architecture consists of multiple layers of self-attention and feed-forward neural networks, commonly referred as transformer blocks.
+Based on self-attention operation, the multi-head attention layer can be constructed.
 Each transformer block consists of two sub-layers: a Multi-Head Self-Attention (MHSA) layer (token mixer) and a Feed-Forward Neural Network (FFN) layer (channel mixer).
-The output of each Transformer block is then fed to the subsequent block, enabling hierarchical feature extraction.
+The output of each transformer block is then fed to the subsequent block, enabling hierarchical feature extraction.

-The ViT model also includes a special learnable positional embedding that encodes the position information of each patch in the image sequence.
-Two common methods of adding position embedding are: 1) applying RPB to attention map, as in Equation (1); 2) adding absolute position embedding to the patch embeddings.
+Apart from the aforementioned layer, the ViT model also includes a special learnable positional embedding that encodes the position information of each patch in the image sequence.
+Two common methods of adding position embedding are: 1) applying RPB to the attention map, as in Eq.1; 2) adding absolute position embedding to the patch embeddings.
 In the vanilla ViT model, preserving positional information is crucial.
 However, employing position embeddings can be a bit cumbersome, especially when there are changes in the input patch resolution.

-Compared with ConvNet, ViT has two major differences, meta-former architecture, and self attention mechanism.
-The meta-former architecture is not exclusive to the transformer structure; ConvNets can also adopt a similar framework~\cite{yu2022metaformer}.
-What's particularly intriguing is the self-attention component.
-Incorporating the self-attention mechanism transforms the transformer into a data-driven model, enhancing its flexibility while potentially diminishing its stability.
-Therefore, in the context of HSI classification methods, experiences gained from ConvNet-based methods may not necessarily apply to ViT-based approaches.
-Adapting to the characteristics of both the model and the data is essential.
+As shown in Eq.1, in this paper, we adopt the former one.
+The RPB $P_{(x,y),(x',y')}^{m}$ is: